 Monitor pastures mid-season and at the end-of-season as described in the Proposed Action.

 No mid-season monitoring was completed for the riparian areas on the Big Sheep allotment.
 End-of season/effectiveness monitoring was completed on August 26, 2020 at the DMA in the Upper Big Sheep Pasture.
 Woody Use 18%, Bank Alteration 1 %, and there are no values for Stubble Height.
-Values obtained are all within normal limits.
+Values obtained are all within allowable use.

-Squaw creek and Marr Creek in the Upper Big Sheep pasture have cattle accessible steelhead critical habitat and are grazed prior to July 1st.
+Squaw Creek and Marr Creek in the Upper Big Sheep pasture have cattle accessible steelhead critical habitat and are grazed prior to July 1st.
 Photos were taken and cow presence was looked for at Marr Creek in 2017 and is scheduled for 2022 revisit.
 Photos were taken and cow presence was looked for at Squaw Creek in 2019 and is scheduled for 2024 revisit.
 Minimal cattle evidence was noted at either location.
 No cattle were seen, grazing was not observable, and past presence has been minimal indicated by the few cow pies found at either creek.

 Monitor streambank alteration levels, at the DMA sites which the WWNF staff has proposed for each pasture.